Research

 Wadden Sea food web based on actual d15N and d13C stabile isotope values

-Multi-scale seagrass patterning in Shark Bay, Western Australia
+Multi-Scale Seagrass Patterning in Shark Bay, Western Australia

 Seagrass bands in Shark Bay

-Spatial Seagrass Patterns as indicators of seagrass resilience
+Spatial Seagrass Patterns as Indicators of Resilience

 UAV imagery showing seagrass patterns initiated by turtle grazing & hydrodynamics, Derawan